ShadyMind/project-fluent-loader/README.md

 ```

 ## Configuration
 default extension for project-fluent files is `.ftl`.
-We need to add only loader to webpack config:
+I recommend to use it.
+In this case we need to add only loader to webpack config to work with this kind of files:
 ```javascript
 /** @file webpack.config.js */